argoproj/argo-workflows/docs/multi-cluster.md

 ### Networking

-To start pods in another cluster you have one options:

-1. Enable access to the **Kubernetes API** from your main cluster to your target cluster (simple, but less secure).
+To start pods in another cluster you need to enable access to the Kubernetes API from your main cluster to your other cluster.

 As you need to communicate cross-cluster - you'll be connecting across security groups.
 Consider how you set this up.

 This may not be allowed in some organisations.

+## Cluster Name

+You'll need to define a **unique name** for each main cluster you'll be running multi-cluster workflows.
+It is worthwhile coming up with a naming scheme before you start that can give every cluster a unique name within your organization.

 ## Usage